 Perturbation Theory has proven a reliable tool within the optimization method and, with the precision of the lattice parameters improved for fuels such as DUPIC, it is recommended that the optimization method be incorporated to the present CANDU refuelling simulator RFSP.
+The method should prove a valuable tool for existing CANDU reactor fuel management when modifications such as the change from the present 37-rod bundle to the CANFLEX bundle could be implemented gradually, as it is presently being considered for the Point Lepreau Generating Station.
 The next step of this study would represent explicitly the reactivity control elements in the reactor model.
 Consultation should be initiated within the industry to establish more consistent findings regarding the DUPIC fuel.